sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/01-html/e02-structuring-a-page-of-content/README.md

-# e02 &mdash; Structung a page of content
+# e02 &mdash; Structuring a page of content
 > Another exercise from [MDN: HTML basics](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/Structuring_a_page_of_content) illustrating how to structure a page of content using the appropriate structural semantics.

 ## Description